 The course syllabus constitutes a contract between the student and the faculty member.
 As such, the faculty member should be careful to be both clear and specific as to what is expected of the student in the course and of what the student may expect from the faculty member.
-Much of this information can be easily found in the Course Outline of Record (COR).
 In this manner the syllabus will determine the rights and duties of both the student and the faculty member.
 The syllabus should minimally include the following elements:

-- Name of instructor/Contact information (Office phone number/email address) - Course objectives/Student learning outcomes - Must come from COR / catalog - Course content outline

-- Including date, time, and location of final exam
+- Name of instructor/Contact information (Office phone number/email address) - Course objectives/Student learning outcomes - Must come from COR / catalog - Course content outline - Including date, time, and location of final exam

-- Final exam schedule
+- final exam schedule

 - Weekly schedule of assignments

 - Required textbook

 - Performance evaluation methods

 - Course grading

 - Attendance policy

 - Office hours/Office location

 - Availability of tutoring

 - Services/Accommodations available for students with disabilities